 FedEx’s management, commenting on the 1% revenue decline, attributed it to a challenging economic environment, particularly the weakness in the US industrial economy and the expiration of its air freight contract with the US Postal Service (USPS), which ended on 29 September 2024 and had previously generated approximately 2 billion USD in annual revenue.
 However, there were also positive developments, including a 9% increase in international export parcel volume and cost-saving benefits from the DRIVE program, which resulted in savings of 540 million USD in the last quarter.

-The company also highlighted the completion of a one billion USD share buyback and announced plans to spin off FedEx Freight into a separate publicly traded company within the next 18 months to increase stockholder value.
+The company also highlighted the completion of a one billion USD share buyback.
+It announced plans to spin off FedEx Freight into a separate publicly traded company within the next 18 months to increase stockholder value.

 The fiscal 2025 outlook expects revenue to remain approximately the same as last year.
 The EPS forecast has been adjusted to a range between 19.00 USD and 20.00 USD, down from 20.00 USD to 21.00 USD.

-On 20 March 2025, FedEx reported disappointing results for Q3 of the fiscal year 2025, discouraging investors again.
+On 20 March 2025, FedEx reported its Q3 2025 results, which again fell short of investor expectations.
 Below are the key figures:

 Revenue by segment: